https://newcastleok.gov/government Parent Page: Government id: 65 Active Page: Employment Opportunities id:109

 Additional Information

-Fire Employment
+Firefighter Employment

-(only those applicants for the Fire Department)
+(only those applicants for non-admin firefighter positions)

 Fire Department Employment Application (pdf)